AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Experimental Setup

 \subsection{Evaluation Metrics}

-\textbf{\textit{Image Quality Metrics:}} To evaluate the similarity between generated follow-up images ($\hat{x}_{f}$) and ground-truth follow-up images ($x_{f}$), standard image-based measures are employed.
-We calculate Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Mean Squared Error (MSE) between $\hat{x}_{f}$ and $x_{f}$. \textbf{\textit{Volumetric Analysis:}} To assess how well progression is modeled in 3D volumes, we compare errors between the volumetric estimates of generated and ground truth images.
-We measure region-wise Mean Absolute Error (MAE) between $(V_{\hat{X}_f}^{r} - V_{{X}_b}^{r})/(V_{X_b}^{r})$ and $(V_{X_f}^{r} - V_{{X}_b}^{r})/(V_{X_b}^{r})$, where $V_{X}^{r}$ is the sum of voxels belonging to region $r$ ($r \in $ Hippocampus/ Amygdala/ Lateral Ventricular) in any 3D image volume ($X$).
-The region-wise estimates are extracted by segmenting the 3D image volumes.
-We further measure the difference between the deformations required to transform the generated follow-up ($\hat{X}_{f}\rightarrow X_{b}$) and the ground-truth follow-up (${X}_{f}\rightarrow X_{b}$) to the baseline image.
-The difference is quantified with region-wise MAE between the Jacobian determinants of both the deformation fields, represented as, MAE($J_{\hat{X}_{f}\rightarrow X_{b}}$, $J_{X_{f}\rightarrow X_{b}}$).
-The transformation fields are estimated by diffeomorphic non-rigid registration using ANTs \footnote{{https://antspy.readthedocs.io/en/latest/registration.html}}. \textbf{\textit{Disease Classification Analysis:}} To determine how the generated data augments the true training distribution and impacts classification, we trained disease classifiers with varying ratios of real and generated samples.
+\textbf{\textit{Image Quality Metrics:}} To evaluate the similarity between predicted follow-up ($\hat{x}_{f}$) and ground-truth (real data) follow-up ($x_{f}$), standard image-based measures, Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Mean Squared Error (MSE) are calculated. \textbf{\textit{Volumetric Analysis:}} To assess how well progression is modeled in 3D volumes, we compare errors between the volumetric estimates of generated and ground truth images.
+We measure region-wise Mean Absolute Error (MAE) between $V^{r}_{rel\_pred}=(V_{\hat{X}_f}^{r} - V_{{X}_b}^{r})/(V_{X_b}^{r})$ and $V^{r}_{rel\_gt}=(V_{X_f}^{r} - V_{{X}_b}^{r})/(V_{X_b}^{r})$, where $V_{X}^{r}$ is the sum of voxels belonging to region $r$ ($r \in $ Hippocampus/ Amygdala/ Lateral Ventricular) in any 3D image volume ($X$).
+The region-wise estimates are extracted by segmenting the 3D image volumes utilizing the approach in Table \ref{table:params}.
+We further measure the difference between the deformations required to transform the generated follow-up ($\hat{X}_{f}\rightarrow X_{b}$) and the ground-truth (real data) follow-up (${X}_{f}\rightarrow X_{b}$) to the previous time-point image utilizing Jacobian determinant (Table \ref{table:params}). \textit{\textbf{Clinical Evaluation:}} To clinically validate the generations, we have added qualitative interpretation of an expert from the neuroscience domain with 10$+$ years of experience.